Valente, Patricia Centro Federal de Educação Tecnológica de Química de Nilópolis - Unidad Rio de Janeiro, Rio de Janeiro, Brazil.

 - Additional Reading

 The science and analysis of yeast classification.
+Yeasts (Fig. 1) are single-celled eukaryotic fungi that have a vegetative body, or thallus, under normal growth conditions.
 The polyphasic approach to yeast systematics is a universal consensus nowadays.
-This means that for yeast identification—the assignment of a particular strain to a species and/or genus—phenotypic (reproductive, morphological, and physiological/biochemical) and genotypic (molecular) traits, as well as ecological peculiarities, must be evaluated.
+In other words, for proper yeast identification (that is, the assignment of a particular strain to a species and/or genus), phenotypic (reproductive, morphological, and physiological/biochemical) and genotypic (molecular) traits, as well as ecological peculiarities, must be evaluated.
 This makes the task of yeast systematics very complex and an interesting model for other areas of expertise, such as bioinformatics.
-See also: Systematics; Yeast
+See also: Biological classification; Fungi; Systematics; Yeast

 The content above is only an excerpt.